jborichevskiy/up-and-to-the-right/content/posts/patch-19.md

 ## the conclusion of a relationship

 We were together an amazing and intense nine months, my longest and most serious relationship yet.
-I miss her dearly; her and her loving, beautiful, wise presence by my side.
+I miss her dearly; her and her loving, beautiful, wise presence near me.
 Our time altered the way I see myself and the world for the better.
 It exceeded every idea of what a romantic relationship can be -- it was, simply put, magical.
 With time I hope to share more reflections and memories in a way that is healthy and respectful to us both.

 My focus now is on creating a healing environment around me, and respecting her need for the same.
 Splitting up with someone I care about is hard.
 There’s no avoiding this pain.
-It seems that with love and relationships; the greater the potential for something meaningful, so too the possibility of hurting one another.
+It seems that with love and relationships; the greater the potential for something special, so too the possibility of hurting one another.
 It’s what gives the whole thing potential to exist.
 No south without north, light without dark, or pain without pleasure.

 I feel grateful for the time we had.
 Sharing things publicly means making sense of them and right now very little in my life makes sense.
 I’ve been journaling daily, but finding it hard to publish much.
 It’s confusing and painful to untangle my emotions and identity post-breakup and separate them from my evolving relationship with self-discovery, creativity, and identity on the internet.